-- Some hypervisors can bypass boot scripts using its own OS installation rules from selected templates. - When you create VM for netvizura-x.y.z-linux.iso, do not use any hypervisor templates which refer to some OS. - Select Other from selection menu, attach netvizura-x.y.z-linux.iso on virtual CD controler and boot ISO straight from virtual CD. - If Welcome screen (shown in the first step below) appears d uring boot, then the installation is properly launched.
+- When you create VM do not select VM templates which refer to certain OS (select Ot her). - Attach netvizura-x.y.z-linux.iso on virtual CD controller and boot ISO straight from the virtual CD. - If Welcome screen (shown in the step below) appears during boot, then the installation is properly launched.